kiransk18/FetchRewardsChallenge/README.md

     }

     Sample Response:
-    1. If success, "Transaction Executed Successfully" message is .
+    1. If success, response will be the message "Transaction Executed Successfully" .
     2. If error, you will see either of the below messages 2.1 "Insufficient Points Balance"
        2.2 "Insufficient Payer Points Balance"